canonical/vanilla-framework/docs/en/base/forms.md

 Note: The attribute `readonly` disables the input but it still retains a default cursor.

-### Checkbox and radio button
+### Checkbox

-Use checkboxes and radio buttons to select one or more options.
+Use checkboxes to select one or more options, default checkboxes can appear in two states: selected and disabled, or unselected.

 <a href="https://vanilla-framework.github.io/vanilla-framework/examples/base/forms/checkboxes/"
     class="js-example">
 View example of the base checkboxes
 </a>

+### Radio button

+Use radio buttons to make a single selection, our radio buttons can appear in two states: selected and disabled, or unselected.

 <a href="https://vanilla-framework.github.io/vanilla-framework/examples/base/forms/radio-buttons/"
     class="js-example">